Speko Docs

-Speko continuously benchmarks every supported STT, LLM, and TTS provider across language, vertical, and three performance axes (accuracy, latency, cost).
+Speko continuously benchmarks every supported STT, LLM, TTS, and S2S provider across language and region.
 Every API call carries a RoutingIntent.
-The router scores candidates against that intent, picks the top-ranked provider, and falls back through runners-up if the primary fails.
+The router applies hard filters, normalizes the surviving candidates against each other, picks the top-ranked provider, and falls back through runners-up if the primary fails.

 Intent